 PART 4 HOW YOU MAY ASK FOR HELP OR FILE A COMPLAINT

 Seattle - King County Department of Public Health

 TTY Relay: 711

-If you believe your privacy rights have been violated, you may file a complaint with the Privacy Office of the Health Department, at the address above.
+If you believe your privacy rights have been violated, you may file a complaint with the Public Health Compliance Office, at the address above.
 You may also complain to the Secretary of the U.S. Department of Health and Human Services, at the address below.
 You will not be retaliated against for filing a complaint.

 Office for Civil Rights